Kay F. Macleod, Ph.D.

 Maya Zafrir Springer (graduate student)

 Maya obtained her B.S. in biological sciences from DePaul University in 2010.
 She worked as a research technician at the University of Chicago before matriculating as a graduate student in the Committee on Cancer Biology in 2013.
 Her research project investigates novel interacting partners and nuclear functions of BNIP3 in tumor growth and metabolism across different cancer types.
-Maya’s research goals are to define novel mechanisms underlying metastasis in order to devise more effective therapies that both prevent and target this deadly stage of cancer.
+Maya’s research goals are to define novel mechanisms underlying metastasis in order to devise more effective therapies that target this deadly stage of cancer.

 Logan earned his B.S. in Biology and Biochemistry at the University of Northern Iowa in 2014.
 Upon graduating, he matriculated as a graduate student in the Committee on Cancer Biology at the University of Chicago, joining the Macleod lab in 2015.
-Logan’s research project investigates the role of BNIP-3 in pancreatic tumorigenesis.
+Logan’s research project investigates the post-translational modification of BNIP3 and how this affects BNIP3 function in mitochondrial stress responses.